kluctl/www-kluctl.io/content/en/blog/2022-12-28-template-controller.md

   # secretRef:
   #   name: git-credentials
   ref:
-    branch: .*
-    # you can also filter by prefix, e.g.:
+    # let's only take preview- branches into account
-    # branch: preview-.*
+    branch: preview-.*
 ```

 The following `ObjectTemplate` can then use the `GitProjetor's` `status.result` field to create one `KluctlDeployment`